-The NSW Government is charging travellers for their quarantine accommodation.
-Mandatory quarantine is needed to stop the spread of COVID-19 in NSW.
-The quarantine fee will reduce the financial burden of COVID-19 on NSW taxpayers.
+The NSW Government is charging travellers who complete their quarantine in a dedicated accommodation facility.
+The quarantine fee reduces the financial burden of COVID-19 on NSW taxpayers.
+It is not specifically for covering the cost of the hotel or meals.

-All travellers (NSW residents and non-NSW residents) required to enter into quarantine under the public health orders will be liable for and charged a quarantine fee.
+All travellers (NSW residents, non-NSW residents and international arrivals) required to quarantine in a dedicated accommodation facility under a public health order will be liable for and charged a quarantine fee.
 Refer to NSW Government for more information on who will be charged for quarantine fees.

 The quarantine fee does not apply: